fontsizefive/rocketacademy.co/pages/faq.md

 #### What career support does Rocket provide?<br><br>

-1. Weekly Q&As with software engineers in Singapore to answer YOUR questions and build YOUR network.
+1. Weekly student-only Q&A sessions with software engineers from industry to answer student questions and build students' professional networks.

-2. Comprehensive and unlimited algorithms interview prep starting from Month 3 of Software Engineering Bootcamp.
+2. Comprehensive and unlimited algorithms interview prep.

 3. Comprehensive and unlimited resume and portfolio review.

-4. Comprehensive and unlimited referrals to companies in Rocket Academy’s network (most tech companies in SG).
-Rocket Academy only accepts top [Coding Basics](https://www.rocketacademy.co/courses/basics) students to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp), and companies trust we give them top talent.
+4. Comprehensive and unlimited referrals to companies in Rocket Academy’s network (most tech companies in Singapore so far).
+Rocket Academy only accepts high-performing [Coding Basics](https://www.rocketacademy.co/courses/basics) students to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp), and companies trust that Rocket attracts and produces top talent.

-5. Full refund to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) graduates applying but unable to get a coding job within 6 months of graduation.
+5. Full refund to [Software Engineering Bootcamp](https://www.rocketacademy.co/courses/bootcamp) graduates applying but unable to get a software engineering job within 6 months of graduation.
    <br><br><br>

 #### What jobs qualify as "coding jobs" for the tuition refund?<br><br>